Close Menu

 Close-up of a person using a glucometer to check blood sugar on their fingertip, realistic home setting, focus on device and blood sugar monitoring for diabetes management

-Diabetes is a chronic health condition that affects how your body turns food into energy.
+What is Diabetes?
+It is a chronic health condition that affects how your body turns food into energy.
 It occurs when your body cannot properly produce or use insulin, a hormone that helps regulate blood sugar (glucose) levels.
 Understanding diabetes is crucial because unmanaged blood sugar can lead to serious complications affecting the heart, kidneys, eyes, and nerves.

 Learn more about Insulin Resistance and how it affects your weight HERE